Human rights in Russia: Domestic violence

-Russia has a high rate of domestic violence compared to other European countries like the UK.
+Russia has a high rate of domestic violence compared to other European countries such as the UK.
 Russia decriminalized first-offense domestic violence in 2017, making the maximum penalty an administrative fine for an injury that did not result in hospitalization.
 Victims describe difficulties in getting protection from police that have resulted in severe mutilation or death, and cultural conservatism which considers domestic violence a family rather than a government matter, and denies the concept of marital rape.
 The Russian Orthodox Church helped defeat a 2019 bill that would have introduced restraining orders for the first time in Russia, and adding prison sentences for first-offence domestic abuse.
 The church called the law "antifamily" and blamed it on "radical feminist ideology".

-During the COVID-19 pandemic in Russia, some women were fined for breaking quarantine rules when they fled their abuses, leading to changes in the regulations.
+During the COVID-19 pandemic in Russia, some women were fined for breaking quarantine rules when they fled their abusers, leading to changes in the regulations.
 In 2020, the government cut funding for anti-domestic violence efforts by 88% from the previous year.
 Any anti-domestic violence organization that receives international funding is subject to registration with the government and must label all of its materials "foreign agent".
 The advertising agency Room 485 in 2020 launched a campaign against the popular sentiment "if he beats you, it means he loves you".

+Discrimination

+On 7 December 2011, discrimination without the use of official position was decriminalized.
+Discrimination through the use of official position remains formally criminalized, but Article 136 of the Criminal Code of the Russian Federation is practically not applied.